Canada's Wonderland: Cedar Fair era

+On 10 August 2023, the park announced Moosehorn Falls, a new waterslide for Splash Works for the 2024 season.
+The slide features six-person rafts travelling down a course of small drops and turns before plummeting down a large drop into a 42 ft wall, leading into the final splash pool.
+The name "Moosehorn Falls" is inspired by waterfalls on the Moosehorn Trail in the Fundy National Park in New Brunswick.
+The trail and park is located within the UNESCO-designated Fundy Biosphere Region.
+The attraction was planned to open in June 2024, but was delayed until August.

+On 8 February 2024, Canada's Wonderland announced that Xtreme Skyflyer would permanently shut down for the 2024 season after 26 years of operating.
+The attraction gave over 1.17 million rides prior to its removal.
+This closure was cited for future expansion and development by the park.

 COVID-19 pandemic

 Restrictions placed by the Government of Ontario to combat the COVID-19 pandemic resulted in the park remaining closed for the 2020 season.
 This also led to the cancellations of that season's Halloween Haunt and Winterfest events.
-Canada's Wonderland posted a series of four horror vignettes Oct 30, 2020 titled Nighttime Walk to celebrate Haunt featuring the empty park.
-The park attempted to reopen in May 2021, but it was postponed to July of the same year.
+Canada's Wonderland posted a series of four horror vignettes 30 October 2020 titled Nighttime Walk to celebrate Haunt featuring the empty park.
+The park attempted to reopen in May 2021, but it was postponed to July 5 of the same year.
 An online reservation system was required for guests to book the date and time of their visit during the shortened 2021 season.
 As a result, 2020 and 2021 season passes were extended to partially include the 2022 season and refunds were not officially offered.
 Both Beagle Brigade Airfield and Mountain Bay Cliffs had their opening years pushed back to the 2021 season.

 Also due to the pandemic, the 2020 and 2021 editions of Toronto's original Santa Claus Parade – normally held on the streets in Downtown Toronto in previous years – was pre-recorded from Canada's Wonderland with no spectators on site and was broadcast on Eastern Standard Time's prime time on 5 December 2020 and 4 December 2021, respectively.
 From 29 March 2021 until summer 2021, Canada's Wonderland served as a drive-in mass COVID-19 vaccination site.